arnobt78/Skin-Care-Salon-Landing--NextJS-Frontend/README.md

-# Premium Skincare Salon - Next.js, React, TypeScript, TailwindCSS Frontend Project
+# Premium Skincare Salon - Next.js, TypeScript, TailwindCSS, Framer-Motion Frontend Project

 A modern, responsive, and animated frontend website built with Next.js 14, React, TypeScript, and TailwindCSS.
 This project demonstrates how to build a professional skincare salon website with smooth animations, custom cursor interactions, and a modular component structure.